 The cost of each course is listed alongside the timetable for each language.
-1 COURSE EACH SEMESTER IS FREE FOR KIT STUDENTS (financed by tuition fees).
+1 COURSE EACH SEMESTER IS FREE FOR KIT STUDENTS (financed by quality assurance funds).
 Further courses are charged at the rates indicated on the website.
 You can find general information about this (in German) at Gebuehr.

-During the semester break there are English and Italian intensive courses.
-You can find more information on the respective pages of the website.
+During the semester break there are French, English and Italian intensive courses.
+You can find more information on the relevant pages of this website.

-Participants who attend regularly and pass the exam receive a graded certificate at the end of the course.
-In general 1 ECTS-point is awarded per class hour (45mins) if you pass the exam (provided that you don’t miss class more than 3 classes).
+Participants who attend regularly (at least 80 %) AND pass the final test receive credit points (ECTS).
+In general, 1 ECTS-point is awarded per class hour (45mins) if you pass the exam (provided that you do not miss class more than 3 classes).
 This means 2 hours (90mins) = 2 ECTS, 3 hours (135mins) = 3 ECTS.
 2 “SWS” refers to a 90 min/week language course.

 Each semester, the new course program is published on the website approximately one month before classes start.
 Class times are listed under each language.
 It is not possible to publish the new timetable any earlier due to various external factors influencing the planning process such as availability of teachers, rooms etc. Although we only publish the dates of the courses when they have been confirmed, it is sometimes necessary to make late changes.
 Therefore, please check the relevant part of the website again before you register and before the first class.